tugraz-isds/spcd3/API.md

 `function move(dimensionA: string, toRightOf: boolean, dimensionB: string): void`

-A dimension can be moved with the move function.
-There is the possibility to move dimension A next to dimension B.
-With the toRightOf parameter, it is possible to decide if dimension A is placed on the left side of dimension B or the right side of dimension B.
+Moves dimension A either to the left side of dimension B or to the right side of dimension B.
-The parameters are:
-- dimensionA as a string (this dimension is moved),
-- toRightOf as a boolean (true means right of dimensionB, false means left of dimension B),
-- dimensionB as a string.

 - moveByOne

 `function moveByOne(dimension: string, direction: string): void`

-A dimension can also be moved to the left or the right, independent of another dimension.
+Moves a dimension one position to the left or right, independent of other dimensions.
-Parameters are the dimensions string and the direction as a string.
-The direction can be either **right** or **left**.

 - swap

 `function swap(dimensionA: string, dimensionB: string): void`

-This function allows two dimensions to swap.
-There are only two dimensions needed as a string for the parameters.
+Swaps the positions of the given dimensions.

 - getDimensionPosition

 `function getDimensionPosition(dimension: string): number`

-This function returns the position of a dimension (0...n).
+Returns the position of the given dimension (0...n).
-As a parameter, a string, namely the dimension, is required.
-The function returns a number between 0 and n dimensions.

 - setDimensionPosition

 `function setDimensionPosition(dimension: string, position: number): void`

-It is also possible to set the position of a dimension.
+Sets the position of the given dimension (0...n).
-As parameters, only the dimension string and the desired position number are needed.

 ## Range Functions